[Image of Hopetoun House by Visit Scotland]

 Visit a historic house

 Lovers of stately homes are spoilt for choice, with both Hopetoun House and Dalmeny House on the outskirts of South Queensferry.
 Both have majestic grounds, remarkable interiors and stunning collections.
-Home to The 7th Earl and Countess of Rosebery, Dalmeny House is open for tours by appointment; Hopetoun House run a large number of events throughout the year – from Ranger Led Ground Walks to an annual Christmas Shopping Fair.
+Home to the 7th Earl and Countess of Rosebery, Dalmeny House is open for tours by appointment.
+Hopetoun House run a large number of events throughout the year, from Ranger Led Ground Walks to an annual Christmas Shopping Fair.
+Keep an eye on their Events Page for forthcoming activities >

 [Image of Craigie Farm by Visit Scotland]